The Financial Markets Authority enforces securities, financial reporting, and company law as they apply to financial services and markets.

-We also regulate securities exchanges, financial advisers and brokers, trustees and issuers - including issuers of KiwiSaver and superannuation schemes.
-Shortly we will also regulate auditors.
+We also regulate securities exchanges, financial advisers and brokers, trustees, issuers - including issuers of KiwiSaver and superannuation schemes, and auditors of issuers.

 Efficient financial markets are critical to achieving economic and social goals.
 They ensure investment finance reaches productive firms - helping them to grow, and create employment and wealth.
 Efficient financial markets also offer investors the opportunity to create diversified portfolios that can achieve their personal financial goals, including a comfortable retirement.